itsmoriokivich/Python-Week-2-asiignment/README.md

 my_list.append(40)

-Add items one by one at the end of the list.
+Added items one by one at the end of the list.

 Insert 15 at the second position (index 1)